-This established family-run restaurant is the place to go for fine dining in an upscale yet hip setting.
-350 Main is located in a historic building that once housed a department store — notice the tin-pressed ceiling as you take a front-row seat to the action on Main Street or the open kitchen.
+This established, family-run restaurant is the place to go for fine dining in an upscale yet hip setting.
+The 24-year-old business has recently joined forces with Alpine Distilling to provide a new twist on your dining experience.
+Notice the tin-pressed ceiling in the historic building that once housed a department store as you take a front-row seat to the action on Main Street.
 Start with a signature cocktail or a bottle from the Wine Spectator-awarded list.
-Then order from a diverse menu of traditionally prepared, classic and playful cuisine locally sourced when possible.
-The Rocky Mountain trout entrée is a local favorite, but there is something for everyone on the menu, including gluten-free options.
-The space is well-suited for large groups with private dining options to intimate dining in large cozy booths.
-This season’s must-try is the Maine lobster cocktail featuring chef Matthew’s great-grandma’s recipe for cocktail sauce.
+A diverse menu of traditionally prepared, classic and playful cuisine is now crafted for family dining and sharing plates.
+Menu items reflect the flavors of alpine regions such as garden, valley and fjord.
+The Utah red trout entrée is a local favorite, but there is something for everyone on the menu, including gluten-free options.
+For a truly unique experience, book a tasting in the Alpine Distilling tasting room, where you can custom craft your own signature gin to enjoy with your meal.

 Tapas are popular for a good reason.
-They always encourage socializing, because the focus is not on a full meal set before you, but on the ability to share many tasty plates throughout one dinner.
+They always encourage socializing, because the focus is not on a full meal set before you but rather on the ability to share many tasty plates throughout one dinner.
 710 Bodega on Main fills that void for Park City.
 A summer vacation to Spain inspired restaurateurs Nicholas Smurthwaite and Paola Bello to open this modern-style Spanish tapas bar that mixes traditional plates with new twists.
 Just steps from Main Street, this lively outpost is a superb choice for a night out, whether that’s a large gathering or an intimate date.
 The concept is simple: good food, drinks and great service in a relaxing setting.
 Favorites include clams, calamari, lamb lollipops, croquettes and the only paella in town.
 A healthy wine list includes several Spanish wines.
 The rustic and welcoming vibe is achieved through the use of wood planks and metal — it’s both hip and cozy at the same time.

 This traditional family-owned-and-operated Italian restaurant serves authentic favorites in a cozy, intimate atmosphere.
 Run by Paola Bello and chef Nicholas Smurthwaite, Buona Vita brings you a tradition of fresh Italian cuisine to the heart of Park City.
-Loyal patrons come for signature dishes, such as the caprese with fresh buffalo mozzarella, and the Alla Nona — spicy sausage ravioli reminiscent of a recipe from an Italian grandmother.
+Loyal patrons come for signature dishes, such as the caprese with fresh buffalo mozzarella and the Alla Nona — spicy sausage ravioli reminiscent of a recipe from an Italian grandmother.
 Of course, the standout of the menu is some of the finest and heartiest pasta dishes in town, with scratch-made sauces.
 The extensive menu offers something for everyone, from pizzas to gluten-free options.
 A broad wine list accompanies this home-style cuisine, and with friendly service you will leave feeling like part of the family.

-In the heart of Historic Park City, Café Terigo is a well-established family owned restaurant where chef Ed Axtell and his daughter, Carly, prepare hearty dishes inspired by foods of northern Italy and southern France.
+In the heart of Historic Park City, Café Terigo is one of Park City’s most beloved family owned and operated eateries, serving traditional and contemporary Italian food for over three decades.
+Chef Ed Axtell and his daughter, Carly, work tirelessly on creatively and consistently preparing food reflective of their many inspirational travels, incorporating local bounty.
 The atmosphere is cozy and timeless, affording intimate seating as well as large groups and private dining room options.
 Local favorites include Herb Breaded Trout, a variety of fresh house-made pastas and their signature bread pudding with butter rum sauce.
-Café Terigo is a perfect spot to meet up with friends for dinner and a bottle of wine from their extensive wine list, or grab a quick lunch.
-The good food and the familiar, friendly staff keep locals and visitors coming back year after year for a memorable experience.
+Café Terigo is a perfect spot to meet up with friends for dinner and a bottle of wine from their extensive wine list, grab a quick lunch or enjoy summertime patio dining under the stars.

 With a warm atmosphere (and cold fish), Flying Sumo has become a favorite sushi spot for both Park City locals and tourists.
 Most important, it’s known for its great Japanese food with fresh fish and quality ingredients, mixed with home cooking and reasonable prices.
 Recently renovated, the restaurant is both modern and playful, with an origami paper crane chandelier and black-and-white photos of sumo wrestlers covering the walls.
 There is a long, welcoming sushi bar and cozy tables for optimal sushi sharing.
 The menu features nigiri, sashimi, uramaki, hosomaki and specialty rolls as well as kitchen specials like the teriyaki bowl, Korean beef barbecue and even some options for the little sumos, including popcorn shrimp and fish and chips.

 You know if a restaurant is still in business after more than 50 years, it is obviously offering something people love.
 As the oldest-running establishment in Park City, Red Banjo is a classic of Main Street and not to be missed if you love a good slice.
 It offers standard pizzas, pasta, subs and salad options, meaning you can feed a family on a budget or just stop in for a slice for lunch on the run.
-All the dough is hand-tossed, creating a perfectly balanced crust that is not too thin, and not too thick.
+All the dough is hand-tossed, creating a perfectly balanced crust that is not too thin and not too thick.
 If you want to organize a group outing, the restaurant can accommodate up to 40 guests and offers an easy casual environment.
-A daily special can easily and inexpensively feed a family of four, with a pizza, pitcher of soda, a large salad and the house-made garlic bread.
+A daily special can easily and inexpensively feed a family of four, with a pizza, pitcher of soda, large salad and house-made garlic bread.
 To-go and delivery are offered if you want to enjoy your meal at home.

-For 16 years, The Spur Bar & Grill has been the go-to spot for nightly live music.
+For 18 years, The Spur Bar & Grill has been the go-to spot for nightly live music.
 Now with a huge expansion and a Main Street entrance, The Spur boasts an upscale rustic modern theme with three bars and an amazing open deck overlooking Old Town, where you can sit and enjoy the view year-round.
 And in the back?
 It’s still your favorite watering hole, with live music every night.
 Whether you’re looking for a boozy latte and breakfast pizza or to meet friends for drinks and dinner, Spur has you covered from morning through late-night hours.
 Wine and beer on tap plus creative signature cocktails made with locally distilled spirits, including Spur Whiskey, provide endless options to quench your thirst.
 Check the website for the music calendar, specials and updated food and drink menus (they change often).